 Choosing the right course or career is no walk in the park.
-It is really easy to give advice to others for almost about anything but when it comes to taking tough decisions for own life—the hardest thing ever.
+It is really easy to give advice to others for almost anything but when it comes to taking tough decisions for your own life—the hardest thing ever.
 You certainly don’t need 10 tips to choose the right course or follow 15 steps to choose the right course.

 “Choosing the right course is as much of an analytical task is it to find a solution for a maths problem.”

 Not so Good Advice

 Wouldn’t it be perfect to do what you love for the rest of your life?
 Like playing Xbox for a living, or playing your favorite sport for a living, or making music, something you really love doing.
 But we do not live in the perfect world, and one of the most common and overused suggestions given to the people is to do what you love.

 Instead, do what you’re good at, not what you love.
 Many people enjoy watching movies, but making a movie is a whole different experience.
 Even relatively successful actors, writers, movie directors eventually start hating the constant burden, strict deadlines, constant stress, and the career look less and less glamorous after a while.

 Today, 90% of the start-ups fail and are shut down in less than a year.
 Not because the entrepreneurs weren’t passionate, but they didn’t have enough knowledge about the business.
 Similar to students choosing the wrong course to study without understanding their strengths and weaknesses.

 For some the decision is easier to make, the parents are doctors; I want to be a doctor too, or I enjoyed Physics in high school and scored well, I would like to be a Physicist or an Engineer.
 But some have multiple interests, which makes it tougher for them to make up their mind.
 And that’s the thing, the mind is constantly developing new interests, and it can be difficult to just stick to one thing.